eea/CLMS_Production_System/09_Monitoring_and_Logging/README.md

+## Monitoring and Logging
-# The GeoVille CLC+ Logger based on Python
+CLC+ Logger based on Python

 ---